Your Child and Medications—Autism Toolkit

-Can medications help our child?
+Can medications help my child?

 What types of medications are used?

-Choice of medication depends on the child and specific behaviors.
-Medications are not helpful for all children with ASDs or for all related problem behaviors.
+The medication you choose depends on your child and his unique behaviors.
+Medications are not helpful for all children with ASD or for all problem behaviors.
 Medication may be prescribed by the child�s pediatrician or family doctor or by a specialist.

-Before starting your child on a medication, work with her doctor.
-Look for medical factors that might be causing or increasing the behavior.
-For example, your child may have a hidden source of pain, such as an ear infection, that leads to self-injurious behavior.
-Perhaps a change in routine at school or home is upsetting your child and causing disruptive outbursts.
-Sometimes, if you address these factors, there is no longer a need for medication.
+Work with your doctor to decide if and when to start a medication.
+It is important to find out if there are any things that might be making the behavior happen for longer or more often.
+Look for medical factors that might be causing or increasing the intensity or occurrences of behavior.
+For example, your child may have a hidden source of pain, such as an ear infection, that leads to self-harm.
+Maybe a change in routine at school or home is upsetting your child.
+Sometimes, if you address these things, there is no longer a need for medication.

-Ask your child�s pediatrician about possible benefits and side effects of any medication.
-It is important for everyone to know what to expect.
-You should also tell your doctor what other medications, including dietary supplements and other complementary treatments, your child is taking.
+Ask your child�s pediatrician about benefits and side effects of any medication.
+It is important for everyone who cares for your child, including family, teachers, school nurses, and other caregivers, to know what to expect.
+You should also tell your child�s doctor what other medications, including dietary supplements and other treatments, your child is taking.

-How can we use medicines safely?
+How can we use medications safely?

 If you think your child is using street drugs or alcohol, please tell the doctor right away.

-Please Note: Printed information like this applies to children and adolescents in general.
+Please note, printed information like this handout talks about children and adolescents in general.
 As researchers learn more, advice changes.
 Even experts don�t always agree.
-Many medicines have not been approved by the US Food and Drug Administration for use in children.
-For this reason, use for a certain problem or age group often is not listed in the
+Many medications have not been approved by the US Food and Drug Administration for use in children.
+For this reason, use for a certain problem or age-group is often not listed in the

-If you have questions about the medicine or if you notice anything unusual, please ask your child�s doctor or nurse!
+If you have questions about the medication or if you notice anything unusual, please ask your child�s doctor or nurse!